Skip to main content

 Nobles County, MinnesotaHypereutrophic

-Ocheda Lake grades an F: water clarity, phosphorus, and chlorophyll-a all rate poorly, placing it among the most stressed lakes monitored in Minnesota.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+Ocheda Lake grades an F: every scored parameter (clarity and phosphorus) rates poorly, placing it among the most stressed lakes monitored in Minnesota.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI above 70 puts Ocheda Lake in hypereutrophic territory: visible blooms are common, and clarity rarely climbs even in early summer.
 A maximum depth of just 5 ft means sediment-bound phosphorus releases back into the water column whenever wind stirs the bottom — a classic shallow-lake dynamic.
 At 1,691 acres, Ocheda Lake is one of the larger lakes in Nobles County, with 20.7 miles of shoreline supporting multiple distinct use patterns.
 Within Nobles County's 4 graded lakes, Ocheda Lake ranks 3 — below the local median, though not at the bottom.